 - 1/4 teaspoon crushed red pepper flakes

-- 2 red bell peppers, cored and sliced (fresh or frozen and thawed, about 8 ounces total)
+- 2 large red bell peppers — cored and thinly sliced

-- 1 large onion, thinly sliced (about 3 cups)
+- 1 medium yellow onion — thinly sliced (about 3 cups)

-- In a 5-quart or larger slow cooker, stir together the coconut milk, chicken stock, peanut butter, curry paste, fish sauce, brown sugar, ginger, garlic, and red pepper flakes.
-Place the chicken breast, squash, red bell pepper, green bell pepper, and onion in the slow cooker and stir gently to coat with sauce.
+In a 6-quart or larger slow cooker, whisk together the coconut milk, peanut butter, curry paste, fish sauce, coconut sugar, ginger, garlic, and red pepper flakes until smooth.
+Add the chicken pieces, squash, red bell pepper, and onion in the slow cooker and stir gently to coat with sauce.
+The mixture will be very thick.
 Cover and cook on high for 4 hours or on low for 8 hours.

-- Thirty minutes before you are ready to serve, add the peas.
+Thirty minutes before you are ready to serve, add the peas.
 Immediately before serving, stir in lime juice.
-Serve garnished with cilantro, atop brown rice.
+Serve over rice with a generous sprinkle of fresh with cilantro.